ozanozbek/terminal-screen/README.md

 ]
 ```

 Style availability depends on system.
 For maximum compatibility, only `'bold'`, `'underline'` and `'reverse'` should be used.
-Combining multiple styles causes even more compatibility problems and should be done carefully.
+Combining multiple styles causes even more compatibility problems.

 # []()